alterfess/NLP_N_gramms_analysis/README.md

 # NLP_N_gramms_analysis
-Program for finding the most frequent N-grams in the text, taking into account word forms
+Program for finding the most frequent N-grams in the text, taking into account word forms (in russian language)

 For using n_gram_processor: